We Are Coming, Father Abra'am

 We Are Coming, Father Abra'am, arranged by L.O.
 Emerson.

 We Are Coming, Father Abra'am, arranged by L.O.
 Emerson.

 "We Are Coming, Father Abra'am", is a poem written by James S. Gibbons, set to music by eight different composers, including Stephen Foster.
 William Cullen Bryant published one version (with music by Luther Orlando Emerson (1820–1915).
 Bryant's newspaper originally published the poem and, because it was originally published anonymously, many assumed it was his, and it was widely republished, so Bryant issued a statement denying his authorship.
 The poem and music came in response to a call by Abraham Lincoln on July 1, 1862 for volunteers to fight for the U.S. in the American Civil War.
-It was published in the New York Evening Post soon after, on July 16, 1862.
+It was published on the front page of the New York Evening Post soon after, on July 16, 1862.